Donmclean/riko/README.md

     - To make the hot reloading of CSS work, we are not extracting CSS in development.
 Ideally, during server rendering, we will be extracting CSS, and we will get a .css file, and we can use it in the html template.
 That's what we are doing in production.
     - In development, after all scripts get loaded, react loads the CSS as BLOBs.
 That's why there is a second of FOUC in development.
-- No Support for Windows Development
+- No Support for Windows/Linux/Ubuntu Development

-    - This is not tested for Windows development and currently does not support any Windows OS.
+    - This Build System is not tested for development on Windows, Linux, or Ubuntu and therefore does not support any those Operating Systems.

 #INSTALL